awsdocs/amazon-kendra-developer-guide/doc_source/index-synonyms.md

 --------

-# Adding synonyms to an index<a name="index-synonyms"></a>
+# Adding custom synonyms to an index<a name="index-synonyms"></a>

-To add synonyms to an index, you specify them in a thesaurus file\.
-You can include business\-specific terms in Amazon Kendra using synonyms\.
+To add custom synonyms to an index, you specify them in a thesaurus file\.
+You can include business\-specific or specialized terms in Amazon Kendra using synonyms\.
 Generic English synonyms, such as `leader, head`, are built into Amazon Kendra and should not be included in a thesaurus file\.
 Amazon Kendra supports synonyms for all response types, which include `DOCUMENT` response types and `QUESTION_ANSWER` or `ANSWER` response types\.
+Amazon Kendra currently does not support adding synonyms flagged as stopwords\.
+This is to be included in a future release\.

-Amazon Kendra provides different results based on your synonyms\.
+Amazon Kendra makes correlations between synonyms\.
 For example, using the synonym pair `Dynamo, Amazon DynamoDB`, Amazon Kendra correlates Dynamo with Amazon DynamoDB\.
 The query "What is dynamo?" then returns a document such as "What is Amazon DynamoDB?"\.
 With synonyms, Amazon Kendra can more easily pick up the correlation\.

 The thesaurus file uses the [Solr synonym format](https://lucene.apache.org/solr/guide/6_6/filter-descriptions.html#FilterDescriptions-SynonymGraphFilter)\.
 Amazon Kendra has a limit on the number of thesauri per index\.
 See [Quotas](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html)\.